tarsbase/notecloud/README.md

   ```
 ### Infinite Scroll

 Notes are loaded 25 at a time with the next batch being fetched when the user scrolls to the bottom of the list.
-When this occurs a loading spinner appears when loading begins and the disappears when the response is received.
+When this occurs a loading spinner appears when loading begins and then disappears when the response is received.

 <img src="https://res.cloudinary.com/brainzilla/image/upload/v1530720926/infinite-scroll-large.gif_ytvwke.gif"/>